MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

+# Update (Nov, 2022)

+This book will be *published jointly by Springer Nature and Tsinghua University Press*.
+It will be published probably in the second half of 2023.

 # Update (Oct, 2022)

-The lecture slides have been uploaded in the folder "Lecture slides".
+The *lecture slides* have been uploaded in the folder "Lecture slides".

 The lecture videos (in Chinese) are online.
 Please check our Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists